kubernetes/community/contributors/design-proposals/local-storage-overview.md

         requests:
           storage: 80Gi
     ```
-4. It is also possible for a PVC that requests `volumeType: file` to also use a block-based PV.
-In this situation, the block device would get formatted with the filesystem type specified in the PV spec.
+4. The block device would get formatted with the filesystem type specified in the PV spec.
 And when the PV gets destroyed, then the filesystem also gets destroyed to return back to the original block state.

     ```yaml
     kind: PersistentVolume